 Catrín, the Sugar Skull Cat Doll, honors and celebrates Mexico’s Day of the Dead.

 Each cat is specially created for you.
-Depending on my workload, a cat will be on its way to you in 3-5 business days.
+Depending on my workload, a cat will come to you in 3-5 business days.

 Before placing your order, please contact me to check for availability.
 I might have a cat ready to ship.

 - Cotton fabric

 - Cotton embroidery floss

 - Approximately 14″ of happiness